Reverse Shoulder Replacement Surgery: Claudio's Story

 Dr. Corinne VanBeek, MD, Orthopedic Surgeon, Shoulder and Elbow Specialist, reassured Claudio he could continue with the work he loves but that it would take some time and patience.

 Claudio went for an initial visit with Dr. VanBeek and he was immediately impressed with her scope of knowledge and enthusiasm for her field.
 Right then and there, Dr. VanBeek agreed that reverse shoulder replacement surgery was inevitable.
-“The cartilage was worn down to nothing,” Claudio recalls.
+“The cartilage was worn down to nothing,” Claudio recalled.

 Dr. VanBeek explained to Claudio that he had advanced "bone on bone" arthritis in his shoulder joint with rotator cuff tearing, tissue deterioration and dysfunction.
-"Over time and with over use, arthritis progresses and the protective cartilage that lines the bones in our joints degenerates and the space between the bones narrows," Dr. VanBeek elaborates.
+"Over time and with over use, arthritis progresses and the protective cartilage that lines the bones in our joints degenerates and the space between the bones narrows," Dr. VanBeek elaborated.
 "In these circumstances, we use a reverse shoulder replacement, which differs from an anatomic (standard) total shoulder replacement in the relation of the ball and socket.
 This decision depends on various factors."

 Claudio was pleased with the level of care he received in the weeks leading up to his reverse shoulder replacement surgery and beyond.
-Everyone in the perioperative or “POP” (pre-surgery testing) program was encouraging and helpful,” he confirms.
+Everyone in the perioperative or “POP” (pre-surgery testing) program was encouraging and helpful,” he confirmed.
 “The day of my surgery, the hospital staff really made me feel better and kept me in a positive mood.”

 In the weeks after his reverse shoulder replacement surgery in December of 2018, Claudio pursued three months of physical therapy at Chelsea Piers CT.
 Chris Heymann—Physical Therapist specializing in sports medicine, injury prevention, pre-operative, and post-operative care—tailored a specific plan toward his lifestyle.